IntegralDefense/ACE/docs/api.rst

 Say we have a suspect file in our current working director named "Business.doc" that we want to submit to ACE.
 First, we create an analysis object and then we pass the path to the file to the :func:`ace_api.Analysis.add_file` method.
-We will also include some tags and add check the status :func:`ace_api.Analysis.status` of the analysis as ACE works on the submission.
+We will also include some tags and check the status (:func:`ace_api.Analysis.status`) of the analysis as ACE works on the submission.

 ::